TryNow Service User Agreement

 - Notices of Change in Circumstances.
 You must notify us of any changes to your name, mailing address, home, cell or business phone number within fifteen (15) days by writing us at the Notice Address.
 We will rely on your mail and email addresses as they appear on our records for any and all communications we send you by mail or email unless and until either you or, in the case of your mailing address, the U.S. Postal Service, notifies us of a change of address and we have had a reasonable opportunity to act on such notice.

 - Partial Payments Marked Payment in Full.
-Any check or other payment you provide us for less than your total outstanding Loan balance that is marked "payment in full" or with any similar language or that you otherwise tender as full satisfaction of a disputed amount must be sent to the Notice Address, Attn: Payment of Disputed Amount.
+Any check or other payment you provide us for less than the total outstanding balance on your Extension of Credit that is marked "payment in full" or with any similar language or that you otherwise tender as full satisfaction of a disputed amount must be sent to the Notice Address, Attn: Payment of Disputed Amount.
 We may deposit any such payment without such deposit effecting a satisfaction of the disputed amount.

 - Settlements.
-Any settlement of your Loan balance for less than what is owed requires our written agreement.
+Any settlement of the balance of your Extension of Credit for less than what is owed requires our written agreement.

 - Inadvertent Excessive Charges or Collection of Payments.
 If a law which applies to this Agreement and which sets maximum charges is finally interpreted so that any fees or charges collected or to be collected in connection with this Agreement exceed the permitted limits, then: (i) any such charges or fees will automatically be reduced to the maximum permitted limit, retroactively effective as of the date of this Agreement, and as though this Agreement originally provided for the reduced charges or fees; and (ii) any sums already collected from you which exceeded permitted limits will be refunded to you.
 Also, if we inadvertently collect more payments than permitted by this Agreement, we will refund to you any such excess payments.
 We may choose to make any refunds described in this section by reducing the amount you owe under this Agreement or by making a direct payment to you.